F. J. McCormick

-F. J. McCormick (real name Peter Christopher Judge) (1 June 1890 in Skerries, Ireland – 24 April 1947 in Dublin, Ireland) was an Irish actor who became known for his work at Dublin's Abbey Theatre.
+F. J. McCormick (real name Peter Christopher Judge) (1 June 1890 in Skerries, County Dublin, Ireland – 24 April 1947 in Dublin, Ireland) was an Irish actor who became known for his work at Dublin's Abbey Theatre.
 He acquired the stage name F.J.
 McCormick to disguise his identity from his current and future employers, and to avoid parental disapproval.
 He joined the Abbey at age 19, and acted in some 500 productions there.
 He is especially remembered for his work in the plays of Seán O'Casey.

 Early life and family

 After living in Skerries in his early years, at age 10 he moved to Dublin and proceeded to live here for the majority of the duration of his life.
 He was educated locally in Skerries.
 His father, Michael Judge, was a maltser and later became a brewery manager.
 McCormick was of medium height, with "expressive eyes" and thick brown hair.
 As a young man, he began writing by contributing articles to the press.
 He worked briefly as a post office clerk in London but returned to Dublin to work as a junior clerk in the Civil Service.
-Eventually, he resigned from his public service career in 1918 and decided to embrace acting as a full time career as a member of the Abbey Theatre at age 19.
+Eventually, he resigned from his public service career in 1918 and decided to embrace acting as a full-time career as a member of the Abbey Theatre at age 19.

 McCormick's mother died when he was 2 years old.
 He and his family moved to Dublin when he was 10 or 12 years old.
 He was raised in Skerries and attended the Holy Faith Convent for primary education.
 McCormick described his childhood in Skerries "as a very happy one".
 He married Eileen Crowe on 2 December 1925 in Rathdown.
 They met at the Abbey where Crowe was also an actor.
 In describing their performances together, De Burca wrote "F.J McCormick and Eileen Crowe lived a life together of perfect bliss".
 The couple had two children, a son, David, and a daughter, Marie.